bbauska/LFS171x/README.md

 </ul>

 <h3>Hyperledger (Navroop Sahdev)</h3>
-Hyperledger is an open source effort created to advance cross-industry blockchain technologies.
+Hyperledger is an open-source effort created to advance cross-industry blockchain technologies.

 It's a global collaboration hosted by The Linux Foundation that encompasses various industries and organizations worldwide.